farirpgs/fari-games/_games/charge-rpg.md

 The players will make their characters try to accomplish certain goals, and the GM will make the world react to those actions depending on the outcome which is partially controlled by chance and the character's proficiencies.

-# Creating a Character | Characters
+# Creating your Character | Characters

 As a player, you will need to create a **character**.